Leather is under environmental scrutiny, and that’s a good thing

 Leather making: the inception of waste management

 Leather is considered a luxury material, yet not a single animal is raised for its hide.
 There’s no economic sense to it as all leather is produced from meat industry by-products.
-Historically, it’s always been this way and leather precedes the concept of recycling.
+Historically, it’s always been this way and leather precedes the concept of recycling (and to this day leather is recycled itself).
 The hides are there, easily available.
 Even if everyone would stop eating meat today, the global pile of hides still available would constitute an overwhelming amount of waste.
-If not for leather making, it would all go into landfill or get incinerated and be replaced with plastics.
+If not for leather making, it would all go into landfills or get incinerated and be replaced with plastics.

 To be clear, according to the FAO (2016), we are talking about 6,5 billion kilograms of bovine hides.
 And we can add about 0,8 billion kilograms of sheep and goatskins to this pile.
 ‘A lot’ would be an understatement.